Project-Prism/Prism-OS/README.md

 ## Syscalls

 These are the avalable syscalls Prism OS offers, the EAX value will always become the return value after calling.

-All references to strings will be pointers to null-terminated char arrays.
+All references to strings will be pointers to null-terminated strings in whatever format was used, typicaly it will be UTF-8.

 | Name                | EAX  | EBX          | ECX      | EDX  | ESI | EDI | Returns                         |
 |---------------------|------|--------------|----------|------|-----|-----|---------------------------------|